chaoge525/soafee_demo/documentation/manual/build_system.rst

   * Configure the image ``DISTRO_FEATURES``, including the EWAOL Architecture (``ewaol-baremetal`` or ``ewaol-virtualization``), in ``local.conf``.

-Assuming correct environment configuration, the Bitbake build can then be run for the desired image target corresponding to one of the following:
+Assuming correct environment configuration, the BitBake build can then be run for the desired image target corresponding to one of the following:

   * ``ewaol-baremetal-image``